PATERNITY DETERMINATION ATTORNEYS IN MOUNT CLEMENS, MICHIGAN

 Establishing paternity rights can be critical to the health and well-being of a child and the entire family.
 The support — both financial and emotional — that children can receive from both parents will serve them in most aspects of their lives.
 From obtaining child support to establishing parenting time to enforcing visitation and custody, it’s essential that paternal rights are determined as soon as possible and that both parents work together for a bright future for their child.

 If you have questions about your own family or would like help establishing paternity, contact Bowden Law, PLLC today to schedule an appointment.
-From my office in Clinton Township, Michigan, I’m happy to serve clients throughout Macomb County and Sterling Heights.
+From my office in Mount Clemens, Michigan, I’m happy to serve clients throughout Macomb, Oakland, and Wayne counties.

 Why Paternity Is Important

 Determining paternity is important to all members of a family and can help in a number of ways.
 The most important, of course, is for the well-being of the child.
 Children who have a relationship with both parents will have the financial support of two adults instead of one, will grow up seeing a positive example of two adults working together to co-parent their child, and will have vital information about any medical conditions that may run in the family.

 When a child knows and has connections with both sides of their family, they may grow up with a stronger sense of identity and the feeling that they belong.
 Furthermore, it can open up resources for the child like partaking in one parent’s health or life insurance or taking advantage of Social Security or military benefits.